jenny-terry/academic-website/content/research/_index.md

 Recent research indicated that statistics anxiety and maths anxiety are unlikely to be separate constructs (Terry & Field, 2021).
 This project will examine whether these findings (conceptually) replicate in a large, international sample and whether the construct underlying statistics anxiety and maths anxiety is itself unique or whether it can be attributed to a more general underlying anxiety construct.

 Approximately 100,000 undergraduate students in ~155 universities in ~46 countries that have taken or are taking statistics as part of an otherwise non-maths based degree will be invited to take part in an online self-report questionnaire study.
 The survey contains measures of statistics anxiety, maths anxiety, and a series of other constructs that may be underlying or are theoretically related to statistics anxiety and maths anxiety.
-We will also be collecting maths and statistics achivenment data and information about the students' statistics courses.
+We will also be collecting maths and statistics achievement data and information about the students' statistics courses.
 This data will be analysed with a series of psychometric analyses to examine our core research question.

-A secondary aim of this project is the curation of a large open dataset which will be made open to facilitate study into other related research questions.
+A secondary aim of this project is the curating of a large open dataset which will be made open to facilitate study into other related research questions.

 ### <span style = "color:#e770a1"> Statistics Anxiety and Maths Anxiety: Evidence of Jangle Fallacy</span>